Convolutional Neural Networks

 • Calculate Loss: Measure the difference between predicted and actual outputs using a loss function (e.g., cross-entropy for classification).

-• Backpropagation: Compute gradients of the loss with respect to model parameters using chain rule.
+• Backpropagation: Compute gradients of the loss concerning model parameters using the chain rule.

 • Update Weights: Use optimization algorithms (e.g., SGD, Adam) to update weights and minimize the loss iteratively.